 What is a Heart Attack?

 Put simply, a heart attack is the blockage of blood flow to the heart muscle.
-This medical emergency usually occurs when a blood clot forms and blocks blood flow to the heart; causing the tissue to lose oxygen and die.
-A heart attack can also be caused by a buildup of plaque, fat, cholesterol, or other substances.
+This medical emergency usually occurs when a blood clot forms and blocks blood flow to the heart, causing the tissue to lose oxygen and die.
+A heart attack can also be caused by a buildup of plaque, fat, cholesterol, or other substances in the coronary arteries over time.

 Common Signs and Symptoms of a Heart Attack

-When answering the question, is back pain a sign of heart attack, you need to know that the signs of a heart attack vary greatly.
+When answering the question “is back pain a sign of a heart attack,” you need to know that the signs of a heart attack vary greatly.
 However, if you know what to look for, the condition can be identified and treated sooner.
-Here are some symptoms commonly associated with heart attacks:
+Here are the four warning symptoms commonly associated with heart attacks:

 Chest discomfort

-• Chest pain is a common symptom of a heart attack.
-However, because chest pain severity varies greatly in heart attack sufferers, it is oftentimes overlooked until it’s too late.
+Chest pain is a common symptom of a heart attack.
+However, because chest pain severity varies greatly among heart attack sufferers, it is oftentimes overlooked until it’s too late.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes.
-People have described the pain as an uncomfortable pressure or squeezing sensation.
+People have described the pain as an uncomfortable pressure, squeezing, fullness, or burning sensation.
+Importantly, not all heart attacks begin with severe chest pain, some present as mild pressure that many people initially dismiss.
+If you are unsure whether your chest pain warrants emergency care, understanding when chest pain requires an ER visit can help guide that decision.

 Discomfort throughout the upper body